interpretAMR/AMRrulesCuration/README.md

 * *clinical category and breakpoint*: checks if clinical category is `S`, then breakpoint must start with `MIC <`, `MIC <=` or `disk >`.
 Reverse is applicable for clinical category of `R`
 * *breakpoint standard*: checks the value isn't empty, NA, or `-`.
 Will print all unique values in this column to stdout
 * *PMID*: checks the value isn't empty, NA, or `-`, must contain a PMID
 * *evidence code*: checks that the value is one of the current suggested ECO codes.
 If it isn't, will print a list of new ECO codes.
 Value cannot be NA, `-` or empty.
+If multiple evidence codes are present, they must be separated by a `,`.
+All evidence codes must start with `ECO:`
 * *evidence grade and limitations*: checks that evidence grade has a value, cannot be NA, `-` or empty.
 Evidence grade must be either `strong`, `moderate`, or `weak`.
 If `moderate` or `weak`, then evidence limitations must be filled in with one of the allowable values as per the specification

 ## Member List (by subgroup)